ephemeraHQ/message-kit/packages/create-mkit/README.md

 ## Examples

-By default the `create-xmtp-bot` starter comes with a subscription bot but without using a DB.
+By default the `create-mkit` starter comes with a subscription bot but without using a DB.
 Here are other examples you can use:

 - [Subscription](/examples/subscription): Drive retention with conversations and subscriptions with redisDb.
 - [GPT](/examples/gpt): Relay messages through Open AI APIs.